blockrand-api/blockrand-js/README.md

 - The audit url will give you the drand (public entropy) seed details.
 - The commit-reveal time will show that at the time of commit drand was not available and player and servers had each other's hashes but not the keys.
-- All the random numbers generated can be determisnitically regenerated again using the same Seed.
+- All the random numbers generated can be determinisitically regenerated again using the same Seed.
 They can be verified independently by pure Mathematics